A star flutist is paid $64,451 less than her male counterpart. So she’s suing.

 On a winter day 14 years ago, the Boston Symphony Orchestra announced that it had finally found a new principal flutist.
 The search had not been easy.
-Two hundred and fifty-one players had applied, 59 were called to Symphony Hall to audition, and when it was over, only one remained.
+Two hundred fifty-one players had applied, 59 were called to Symphony Hall to audition, and when it was over, only one remained.

 Elizabeth Rowe, just 29, had landed in one of the country’s “big five” orchestras.
 And as a principal, she occupied a special seat, the classical musical equivalent of cracking the Yankees’ starting rotation.